brunoherbelin/vimix/docs/index.md

 computer generated graphics, with image processing effects in real-time.

-Its intuitive and hands-on user interface gives direct control on image opacity and shape for producing live graphics during concerts or VJ-ing sessions.
+Its intuitive and hands-on user interface gives direct control on image opacity and shape for producing live graphics during concerts and VJ-ing sessions.

 The output image is typically projected full-screen on an external monitor or a projector, but can be streamed live (SRT) or recorded (no audio).